stevedatadog/katacoda-scenarios/api-automation-iac/assets/lms/1-about-datadog-api/about-automation.md

 ## Overview
-Datadog's HTTP REST API supports automating many of the actions that you have performed so far in this course, such as creating and managing:
+Datadog's HTTP REST API supports automating many of the common tasks you might peform by clicking through a user interface, including creating and managing:

   - Monitors
   - Dashboards